UBC-Geography/computing-resources/high-performance-computing/README.md

     - [Using Virtual Environments on Sockeye](https://confluence.it.ubc.ca/display/UARC/Using+Virtual+Environments+on+Sockeye)

-  - Alliance: virtualenv or venv. conda is not supported, but it can be ran using an Apptainer container.
+  - Alliance: virtualenv or venv. conda is not supported, but it can be run using an Apptainer container.
 In general, Alliance recommends avoiding conda and Anaconda packages if possible.
 Go [here](https://docs.alliancecan.ca/wiki/Anaconda/en) for more details.
 See